-Use of voice recognition technology for welfare benefits may breach Equality Act rules on public functions unless there are appropriate safeguards for stammering and other communication impairments.
-Its use may also involve a breach of the public sector equality duty (PSED) unless stammering and other communication disabilities are properly considered.
+As well as possible breach of Equality Act rules on public functions, there may be a breach of the public sector equality duty (PSED) unless stammering and other relevant disabilities are properly considered.

 - ‘Basic’ questions such as name and address are often a particular struggle for someone who stammers.
-Yet these basic questions are apparently used to ‘calibrate’ the software to the interviewee’s ‘normal’ pitch and tone, enabling it to detect any change on the later more probing questions.
-Where a person struggles on those basic questions, one would not expect the software to give any useful results.
+Yet these basic questions are apparently used to ‘calibrate’ the software to the interviewee’s ‘normal’ voice pattern, enabling it to detect any change on the later more probing questions.
+Where a person struggles – or is more stressed – on those basic questions, one would not expect the software to give useful results.

-- The fact that the person will be notified when their speech is going to be analysed by a lie detector may serve to increase stress levels and dysfluency, which may make them more likely to be suspected of fraud.
+- If the person is notified when their speech is going to be analysed by a lie detector, this may serve to increase stress levels and dysfluency, which may make them more likely to be suspected of fraud.